padok-team/dojo-guestbook/README.md

 You can follow such [a tutorial](https://docs.docker.com/language/golang/build-images/)

 1. Write a `Dockerfile`.
 You need to start from a _base image_, ideally with golang already installed.
+2. Define a working directory.
-2. In the `Dockerfile`, download the microservice's dependencies using the `go mod download` command.
+3. In the `Dockerfile`, download the microservice's dependencies using the `go mod download` command.
 Since latest golang versions, we only need `go.mod` and `go.sum` for this task.
-3. In the `Dockerfile`, build the microservice.
+4. In the `Dockerfile`, build the microservice.
 You need the `go build` command for this.
-4. In the `Dockerfile`, add the `public` folder inside the container, in the same `public` folder.
+5. In the `Dockerfile`, add the `public` folder inside the container, in the same `public` folder.

     ```Dockerfile
     COPY ./public public
     ```

-4. When the container starts, run the microservice.
+6. When the container starts, run the microservice.
-5. Build a container image: `docker build -t guestbook:v0.1.0 .`
+7. Build a container image: `docker build -t guestbook:v0.1.0 .`
-6. Run the container.
+8. Run the container.

    You need to _expose_ the port of your application, which runs on port `3000`.
 For this, you need to add the `--publish <external-port>:<internal-port>` to the `docker run` command.